fare/asdf/doc/syntax-control.md

 * Standard readtable/standard syntax: defined by the ANSI spec as
   follows: "standard syntax n. the syntax represented by the standard readtable and used as a reference syntax throughout this document."
+  The standard way to access the standard syntax is with `with-standard-io-syntax`.
+It is *always* an error to try to modify that readtable, but, as of January 2018, only a few implementations (SBCL, ECL, Allegro, CMUCL) will protect you and make the table read-only.
+  You can safely copy it with `copy-readtable` and modify a copy.

 * Initial syntax: the syntax in place when UIOP and ASDF are loaded.
-  This *may* be the same as the standard syntax, but is not necessarily.
+  This *may* be the same as a copy of the standard syntax, and cannot conflict with it; but on some implementations (e.g. CCL) it legitimately contains some extensions.
+It is always safe to modify it, but only in monotonic ways that never interfere with previous behavior.

 * Private syntax: a syntax intended for use by a system, or a coherent set of systems.
-Note that while there is a single standard syntax, initial syntax, and shared syntax, there may be multiple private syntaxes.
+Note that while there is a single (constant, read-only) standard syntax, and single (constant identity, modifiable) initial syntax, and a single shared syntax (specially bound, within constraints), there may be multiple private syntaxes (e.g. using `named-readtables`).

 * Shared syntax: the syntax that will be shared by ASDF across the systems it is loading.
 The shared syntax will be initialized to the initial syntax, rather than standard syntax, in order to preserve backwards compatibility.
+System integrators may achieve interesting effects by binding it to their own syntax, but regular libraries must avoid changing it to remain modular and play nice with other libraries.

 ### Documenting Monotonicity